backstage/backstage/plugins/notifications-node/README.md

 When sending notifications, you can specify the entity reference of the notification.
 If the entity reference is a user, the notification will be sent to only that user.
 If it's a group, the notification will be sent to all members of the group.
 If it's some other entity, the notification will be sent to the owner of that entity.

+If the notification has `topic` set and user already has notification with that topic, the existing notification will be updated with the new notification values and moved to inbox as unread.